dasmerlon/wikipedia-people-graph/README.md

 ## Web Server

 The website is the interface to the user of this application.
 We use the spring framework to build the application (spring boot application).\
-The structure and logic of this website is defined in the HTML-, CSS-, JavaScript- and Java-files.
+The structure and logic of this website is defined in the HTML-, CSS-, JavaScript- and Java-files. \
+The `index.html` file defines the inputs, buttons, infobox and containers for the visualisations.
+The `main.js` file contains the logic and frameworks to build the timeline and network-graph in the corresponding HTML-containers.
+To receive the data,the `main.js` needs to display in it's functions `buildTimeline` and `buildGraph`, the functions call one of the Controller-Classes (Java) `PersonController`, `RelatedPersonController` or `GraphController`.
+The controller-classes get the data from a MySQL-Database using the `MySQLconnect`-class.
+The `GraphController` additionally brings the SQL-data into the needed structure and gets additional data (for the second layer of relationships). \\
+The `MySQLconnect`-class creates a connection to the MySQL-databases, which is defined in the `credentials.txt`-file.
+The `MySQLconnect`-class moreover uses the `ResultSetConverter`-class to convert the returned SQL-ResultSet into JSON-Format.

 # Installation